nriddiford/svParser/README.md

 ## Print variants (-p)

+Write a new VCF file (`filtered/input.filtered.vcf`) and a summary txt file containing useful info (`filtered/summary/input.filtered.summary.txt`).
+To be used in conjunction with filter options.

 * Write all variants that passed filter (-p) to 'HUM-7.tagged.SC.lumpy.gt_all.filtered.vcf'

 `perl script/sv_parse.1.0.pl -v data/lumpy/HUM-7.tagged.SC.lumpy.gt_all.vcf -f -p`

 # Combining calls from multiple sources

-* Generate `filtered.vcf` and  files for calls made by delly, lumpy and novoBreak
+* Generate `filtered/input.filtered.vcf` and `filtered/summary/input.filtered.summary.txt` files for calls made by delly, lumpy and novoBreak

 ```
 for file in data/lumpy/*.vcf